Знижений оваріальний резерв

 • Have responded poorly to treatments such as ovarian stimulation with exogenous gonadotropins

-Measuring FSH or estradiol levels is useful as a screening test for decreased ovarian reserve.
+Measuring FSH or estradiol levels is useful as a screening test for diminished ovarian reserve.
 FSH levels > 10 mIU/mL or estradiol levels ≥ 80 pg/mL on day 3 of the menstrual cycle suggest ovarian reserve is decreased.
-However, the AMH level and AFC are currently the best tests for diagnosing decreased ovarian reserve.
+However, the AMH level and AFC appear to be the best tests for diagnosing diminished ovarian reserve.

 The AMH level is an early, reliable predictor of declining ovarian function.
 A low AMH level (< 1.0 ng/mL) predicts a lower chance of pregnancy after in vitro fertilization (IVF); pregnancy is rare when the level is too low to be detected.